maranton/is/Part-2.-SSH.md

 ![LX Terminal](img/IMG_3897.JPG)

 In order to remotely log into your Pi from your laptop, you will need your Pi’s IP address.

+### 1. Get IP Address of Pi
 Go to your Pi’s command prompt by clicking on the LXTerminal icon at the top toolbar.
 Enter the command:

 ```
 $ hostname -I